WalletWasabi/WasabiDoc/docs/using-wasabi/Testnet.md

 ## Loading a wallet

 Wasabi differentiates between Mainnet and TestNet wallets.
-Meaning that a TestNet wallet will not show up when Mainnet is active, and vice versa.
+Meaning that a TestNet wallet will not show up when the Main network is active, and vice versa.
 You have to create a new wallet when you activate TestNet for the first time.

 ## Receiving testnet bitcoin